 Passive Solar is a design concept that utilises the sun to increase and regulate day/night temperatures during winter and maintain cooling by shielding the sun and cross ventilating in summer.

-The mandatory conditions for a successful passive solar design are:
+As new home designers in the Northern Beaches we find the mandatory conditions for a successful passive solar design are:

 In the summer when the sun is at a higher angle in the sky it is prevented from entering the house and coming into contact with the thermal mass by awnings, eaves or other shade structures.
 Computer modelling is the easiest way to determine the depth of the required shade device according to the sites longitude, latitude and orientation.
 Because material with high thermal mass take a long time to heat up from a direct heat source, it keeps the house much cooler in the summer than a traditional house.
 The design should allow cross-ventilation and feature high windows to allow rising hot air to escape.